-We do not routinely examine the genital area unless you ask us to do so.
-Skin cancers are extremely rare in this area, but we are happy to examine any spots that concern you.
+The Doctors do not routinely examine the genital area unless you ask them to do so.
+Skin cancers are extremely rare in this area, but they are happy to examine any spots that concern you.

 We will routinely examine your scalp if you are bald.
 If you have a full head of hair, skin cancer of the scalp is very unlikely, so we would normally not perform a thorough scalp examination unless specifically requested.
 Bear in mind that if you are not bald, we cannot guarantee to find every skin lesion on your scalp.